GeoscienceAustralia/cloud/docs/_pages/security_index.md

 * Familiarise yourself with GA security policies on the intranet.
 Remember you can get in touch with the ICTIS Security team if you have any questions about IT security.

 ### But seriously...
-Seriously, don't commit your AWS keys to git repositories!
+Don't commit your AWS keys to git repositories!